Picking up a new side hustle or weekend job can be a great way to make extra money.

 You don’t always need a professional teaching certification, but a TESOL/TEFL certificate can come in handy to get hired by certain companies.

-Most online English tutoring companies don’t require it though.
+Most online English teaching companies don’t require it though.
 These include:

 For other subjects, you might consider partnering with local school counselors or parenting groups.